 Explanation: After the cleaning step and immersion in HF solutions, the silicon wafer surface is terminated with hydrogen atoms (Si–H).
 Hydrogen-terminated silicon surfaces are hydrophobic, showing a large contact angle for a drop of water [34, 35].
-Silicon surfaces dipped in HF or in ammonium fluoride (NH4F) show equivalent hydrophobic character.
+Silicon surfaces dipped in HF or an ammonium fluoride (NH4F) show equivalent hydrophobic character.

-10. Roughness of the hydrophobic surfaces formed after dipping silicon in HF solution is dependent on type of etchant.
+10. Roughness of the hydrophobic surfaces formed after dipping silicon in HF solution is dependent on the type of etchant.